garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

 # 1. Initialize a Project

 With the Garden CLI [installed](../../basics/quickstart.md#step-1-install-garden), we'll kick off by configuring a simple example project for use with Garden.

-Start by cloning our repo and finding the example project:
+Start by cloning our repo and finding the [example project](../../../examples/demo-project-start):

 ```sh
 git clone https://github.com/garden-io/garden.git
 cd garden/examples/demo-project-start
 ```

-This directory contains two directories, with one container service each, `backend` and `frontend`.
-We'll first define a boilerplate Garden project, and then a Garden module for each of the services.
+The example directory has two directories: `backend` and `frontend`.
+Each contains simple application with a `Dockerfile`.
+We'll first define a boilerplate Garden project, and then Garden action configurations for each application.

-To initialize the project, we can use a helper command:
+To initialize the project use a helper command:

 ```sh
 garden create project